 3. Prophylactic surgery (laparoscopic hysterectomy) is the most effective way to eliminate the risk of uterine and ovarian cancer; it should be offered to all women who have completed childbearing or who are postmenopausal.
 It virtually eliminates the risk of developing uterine or ovarian cancer and should be performed by an experienced laparoscopic surgeon.
 Patients need to be medically fit to tolerate surgery, need to be aware of the most common risks and possible complications of surgery and require some investigations (blood tests, medical imaging) prior to surgery.

-For information about a Lynch syndrome consumer group, click here.
+For information about Lynch Syndrome Australia, which is a consumer group, click here.